Emanuel Lovell Webb: East End Killer

 On April 1, 1990, law enforcement responded to an apparent arson in downtown Bridgeport.
 The crime in question was a sports car that was parked on a city street, and the fire department, after putting the fire out, discovered the charred remains of a woman in the passenger seat.
-The women, later identified as 30-year-old Sharon Cunningham, was revealed to have been strangled by a strand of cloth wrapped around her neck.
-DNA from a male was discovered on her body, leading to authorities to suspect she had also been raped.
+The woman, later identified as 30-year-old Sharon Cunningham, was revealed to have been strangled by a strand of cloth wrapped around her neck.
+DNA from a male was discovered on her body, leading authorities to suspect she had also been raped.

 The next attack linked to the killer was on March 28, 1992, when police responded to a call of a possible homicide in a house on Webster Street.
 In the home, police discovered the partially-clothed body of 29-year-old Minnie Sutton lying in her living room riddled with stab wounds.
 An autopsy disclosed she had been stabbed in the forehead, neck, chest, and around her stomach, with signs of strangulation also found on her neck.
 Her 3-year-old son was present during this time although the killer did not harm him.
 Similar to Cunningham's murder, Sutton had been raped, and a cigarette butt containing male DNA was found near her body.

 The third victim was Elizabeth "Maxine" Gandy, a 33-year-old woman who went missing on Easter 1993.
 Her body was found lying topless in a pool hall in an abandoned building, with her pants unfastened in the front indicating sexual assault was the motive.
 Authorities ruled that a hunk of wood that laid near her body had been the murder weapon.
 Signs of a struggle between Gandy and her killer were present as blood was splattered on the nearby walls and DNA from a male was found under her fingernails.

 The killer struck for the final time in June 1993.
 On June 28, the father and a friend of 29-year-old Sheila Etheridge entered her apartment after not hearing from her for a few days only to discover her body lying in her bedroom.
 An autopsy concluded she had likely been sexually assaulted, and a beer can that lied near her body contained male DNA.